05OctMon 8:30 AM - Fri 5:00 PM

 Core Modules: Offshore Medic

-- IV cannulation and injection techniques
+- IV cannulation & IO access

-- Use and administration of drugs
+- Penthrox administration & other drugs

-- Common minor ailments including dermatological conditions
+- Oral examination (30mins) minor ailments inc. asthma, epilepsy, diabetes & dermatological conditions

 DDRC Professional Services is committed to the delivery of high quality training and support to our clients.
 We pride ourselves on listening to our client’s requirements and providing cost effective, high quality solutions tailored to client needs.
 DDRC Professional Services operates to the ISO 9001:2015 Quality Management System.
 The procedures employed conform to client and company requirements and ensure the health, safety and welfare of all clients, preventing exposure to unacceptable risk.